UniversalDependencies/docs/treebanks/el_gud/index.md

 The GDT team wish to thank ILSP researchers Haris Papageorgiou and Maria Koutsombogera, as well as all student annotators for their contributions to the GDT effort.

-The GUD team ows special thanks to Socratis Vakirtzian (NKUA).
-Thanks are also expressed to the NKUA students Fei Poulou, Georgia Apostolopoulou, Antonis Balas and Maria Panagiotopoulou, as well as the 2020-2022 students of [Language Technology](https://www.di.uoa.gr/en/studies/graduate/lg) for their contribution to the morphological annotation of the treebank.
+The GUD team ows special thanks to Socratis Vakirtzian (NKUA) and to Stavros Bompolas (Archimedes/ATHENA RC).
+Thanks are also expressed to the 2020-2025 students of the MSc programme [Language Technology](https://www.di.uoa.gr/en/studies/graduate/lg) for their contribution to the annotation of the treebank with morphosyntactic and MWE information.

 ## References